rileyajones/kaggle-gamearena-gamestream-ui/README.md

 ```

 Based on the environment you've selected the ui will appear at either port `5173` or port `3001`.
 In order to view an episode
 you will need to provide an episode id via a query param e.g. `?episodeId=71475278`.
-The controls can also be enabled by the
+Episodes can also be loaded from json files placed in the server/static directory then referenced using `?episodeFile=${Filename}.json`.

-boolean query param `showControls`
+The controls can also be enabled by the boolean query param `showControls`

 ## Running in dev mode
 The development server runs on port 5173.